ItzRitvikD10/itzritvikd10.github.io/_posts/2026-04-05-ai-in-healthcare.md

 Author: "Ritvik Diada"
 ---

-Imagine a doctor looking at a grainy X-ray.
-They’ve been on their feet for twelve hours, and they’re tired.
-Now, imagine a computer program looking at that same X-ray.
-It doesn't get tired, it doesn't need coffee, and it has "memorized" millions of other scans.

-AI in healthcare is no longer science fiction—it's becoming a standard tool for saving lives.
-But as we hand more responsibility to machines, we have to ask: **Is the AI treating the patient, or just the data?**
+When my doctor looks at an X-ray after a long shift, they are fighting natural human fatigue.
+When an AI looks at that same scan, it is processing pixels against a database of millions.
+On paper, the machine wins every time; it is faster, cheaper, and it never needs a coffee break.
+But as I’ve been researching for this blog, I’ve realized that "faster" doesn't always mean "fairer."
+If we aren't careful, we aren't just digitizing medicine—we're digitizing our own human prejudices.

-### The Speed of Light: Faster Diagnosis
+### The Speed of Light and Faster Diagnosis

-The biggest "pro" for AI is its ability to spot patterns.
-In fields like radiology and dermatology, AI can identify early-stage cancer or heart disease much faster than a human eye.

-* **Early Detection:** By catching a disease in "Stage 0," AI gives doctors a massive head start on treatment.
-* **Global Reach:** In areas where there aren't enough specialists, a smartphone app powered by AI can help a local nurse identify a skin condition that might otherwise go untreated.
+There is no denying that AI is a powerhouse for early detection.
+In 2023, researchers developed models that could identify breast cancer signs years before they appeared to a human radiologist.
+For a patient, those extra years are everything.
+This is possible because AI can spot "micro-patterns" in blood work or imaging that are literally invisible to the human eye.

+Beyond just finding disease, these tools offer a path toward democratic access to care.
+According to a report by the [World Health Organization](https://www.who.int/news/item/28-06-2021-who-issues-first-global-report-on-ai-in-health-and-six-guiding-principles-for-its-design-and-use), AI has the potential to bring specialist-level diagnostic tools to rural areas that currently lack enough doctors to serve the population.

-### The "Background" Problem: When AI Gets It Wrong
+### The Data Desert and When AI Gets It Wrong

-The "con" is much more subtle and dangerous.
-An AI is only as smart as the data we give it.
-If an AI is trained mostly on data from one group of people—for example, patients from a specific ethnic background or a high-income zip code—it might give wrong advice to everyone else.

-* **The Skin Tone Gap:** Some AI tools for detecting skin cancer were trained primarily on lighter skin.
-As a result, they are often less accurate for patients with darker skin tones, leading to delayed diagnoses.
+The part that actually keeps me up at night is the reality that an AI is simply a mirror of the data we feed it.
+If that data is skewed, the "cure" becomes a new kind of symptom.
+For instance, a famous study published in *The Lancet Digital Health* pointed out that most AI models for skin cancer were trained on predominantly light-skinned populations.
+For someone with a darker complexion, the AI might miss a life-threatening lesion simply because it wasn't taught what to look for.

-* **Financial Bias:** Some hospital algorithms used "past healthcare spending" to predict who needed the most help.
-Because lower-income patients often spend less on healthcare (even if they are sicker), the AI mistakenly "thought" they were healthier than they actually were.
+This bias isn't always visual; it can be financial, too.
+Some hospital algorithms used "total healthcare spending" as a proxy for how sick a person was.
+Because lower-income families often spend less on doctors due to cost, the AI mistakenly assumed they were healthier than they actually were, bumping them lower on the priority list for life-saving care.

-### Conclusion: A Tool, Not a Replacement
+### A Tool Rather Than a Replacement

-The goal isn't to replace doctors with robots.
-The goal is to create a partnership.
-Doctors provide the empathy, context, and moral judgment that a machine lacks.
-AI provides the raw processing power to find the "needle in the haystack."

-For the next generation of medical tech to be ethical, we have to make sure the data we use represents **everyone**, not just the majority.
-We can’t let "efficiency" come at the cost of "equality."
+I don't think we should stop using AI in hospitals (that would be like throwing away a microscope because it's hard to focus).
+Instead, we need **oversight**.
+We need doctors who treat the AI as a "second opinion" rather than the final word.
+To build an ethical future, we must ensure our datasets include everyone—not just the groups that are the easiest to track.
+We cannot let the pursuit of efficiency lead us into a "data desert" where the most vulnerable patients are left behind.

+---

+### Works Cited and Further Reading

+* **World Health Organization (2021).** *Ethics and governance of artificial intelligence for health.* [Read the report](https://www.who.int/publications/i/item/9789240029200)
+* **The Lancet Digital Health (2022).** *The importance of diversity in datasets for AI dermatology.* [Read the study](https://www.thelancet.com/journals/landig/article/PIIS2589-7500(22)00155-2/fulltext)
+* **Obermeyer, Z., et al. (2019).** *Dissecting racial bias in an algorithm used to manage the health of populations.* [Science Magazine](https://www.science.org/doi/10.1126/science.aax2342)